lvaldenebro/creatures-battle/README.md

-# Power of the rings
+# Rings of Power

-Intermediate exercise of module 2 Adalab
+Dynamic web site that simulates a battle between the army of the Goods and of the Bads, based in Rings of Power.

+This is a intermediate exercise of the second of Adalab.

-# Technologies used
+## Technologies used

-AWST, HTML, SASS, JS
+HTML, SASS, Vanilla JS and Adalab Web Starter Kit.

+## Installation

+Clone the repository and run `npm install` to create the `node_modules` folder.
+Use it locally with `npm start`.

-### How to play
+## How to play

-The user can choose a criature to play.
-It depends on the strenght, it will fight with the machine for the control over the Middle Earth.
+The user can choose a creature to play.
+It depends on the strength, it will fight with a random army generated for the machine for the control over the Middle Earth.

+There are 10 rounds, the side with the highest score after that, wins and the game restarts.

 Good luck!

+## Demo

+You can see the result at [GitHub Pages](https://lvaldenebro.github.io/creatures-battle/).

+## License

+All this code is released into the public domain.